Chart Color Schemes

 South Yarra - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-South Yarra - North's dwelling structure, as per the latest Census, had 2.7% houses and 97.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+South Yarra - North's dwelling structure, as per the latest Census, comprised 2.7% houses and 97.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 16.9% houses and 83.1% other dwellings.
-Home ownership in South Yarra - North was 15.0%, with mortgaged dwellings at 17.1% and rented ones at 67.9%.
-The median monthly mortgage repayment was $2,000, lower than Melbourne metro's average of $2,287.
-The median weekly rent in South Yarra - North was $426, similar to Melbourne metro's figure of $425.
-Nationally, South Yarra - North's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+Home ownership in South Yarra - North was at 15.0%, with mortgaged dwellings at 17.1% and rented ones at 67.9%.
+The median monthly mortgage repayment was $2,000, below Melbourne metro's average of $2,287.
+Median weekly rent in South Yarra - North was $426, compared to Melbourne metro's $425.
+Nationally, South Yarra - North's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing